The Factory Reading Series

 Friday, November 6, 2015;

 doors 7pm; reading 7:30pm

 223 Armstrong Street (at Parkdale; upstairs)

-[And don’t forget the 20th anniversary of the ottawa small press book fair, being held the following day at the Jack Purcell Community Centre]
+[And don’t forget the ottawa small press book fair, held the following day at the Jack Purcell Community Centre]